theoafactor/messenger/README.md

 	composer require theoafactor/messenger
 ```

-3. Add the following line at the top of your project:
+3. Add the following lines at the top of your project:

 ```
 require "vendor/autoload.php";